kilograham/jpsx/README.md

 JPSX is a fast and efficient PlayStation emulator written entirely in Java.
 You can view an old demo of its abilities and performance [on YouTube](https://www.youtube.com/watch?v=_8oyzLJHhS0).
 If it doesn't work at least that well on your computer for those games, there might be an issue with your runtime environment!

+That said the code was written a long time ago, and I finally gave up trying to find time to get around to fixing a bunch of embarrassing or old things up and have just open sourced it as people frequently ask (albeit about 14 years later than planned).

+The rest of these instructions are old, but you get the idea;

+I just tried, and am able to run on my MacBook Pro with JDK8:

+`./osx.sh` (which launches you into console from where you have to press `g`) or `./osx.sh launch` which launches anyway; pass `image=foo.cue` to run a particular game.
+Usually the biggest problem nowadays is speed of blit via AWT path, however it looks like LWJGL path is currently broken ('./osx.sh lwjgl`) but the blit on Mac seems just fine.
+Your mileage on other platforms may vary

+Now this is up here, I'll try to at least add some issues that need fixing or changes that I planned to make.
+Note that JPSX will certainly play quite a lot of games correctly, but may fail miserably on others.

 ## Building the Emulator

 JPSX is very simple to build.
 Just run `ant`, and it will build `jar` files in the `ship` folder.